 }

-Without this policy, S3 files will not be publicly available.
+Without these resources, S3 files will not be publicly available.

 Each file from the content directory will be uploaded as an S3 object: